United States v. Jones (2012): Majority opinion

-Concurring opinions
+Sotomayor's concurring opinion

 Justice Sonia Sotomayor was the sole voice against warrantless GPS surveillance, whether long- or short-term, both on the basis of property and privacy rights.

 Justice Sonia Sotomayor was the fifth justice to join Scalia's opinion, making hers the decisive vote; she also wrote a separate concurring opinion.
 "As the majority's opinion makes clear," she noted, "Katz's reasonable-expectation-of-privacy test augmented, but did not displace or diminish, the common-law trespassory test that preceded it".
 She agreed with Justice Samuel Alito's expectation of privacy reasoning with respect to long-term surveillance (see below), but she went a step further by also disputing the constitutionality of warrantless short-term GPS surveillance.
 Even during short-term monitoring, she reasoned, GPS surveillance can precisely record an individual's every movement, and hence can reveal completely private destinations, like "trips to the psychiatrist, the plastic surgeon, the abortion clinic, the AIDS treatment center, the strip club, the criminal defense attorney, the by-the-hour motel, the union meeting, the mosque, synagogue or church, the gay bar and on and on".
 Sotomayor added:

 People disclose the phone numbers that they dial or text to their cellular providers, the URLs that they visit and the e-mail addresses with which they correspond to their Internet service providers, and the books, groceries and medications they purchase to online retailers. [...]
 I would not assume that all information voluntarily disclosed to some member of the public for a limited purpose is, for that reason alone, disentitled to Fourth Amendment protection.

 Sotomayor distinguished the present case from Knotts, reminding that Knotts suggested that a different principle might apply to situations in which every a person's movement was completely monitored for 24 hours.